-BAWSCA offered 13 virtual Fall landscape classes from September through December 2021.
+BAWSCA offered a combined 23 virtual and in-person Fall landscape classes from September through December 2022.
 The most requested topics by attendees included native and drought tolerant plants, design and planning, water wise edibles/gardening, drip irrigation and alternatives to lawns.
 The classes with the highest levels of participation focused on converting lawns to water-efficient landscapes, drip irrigation, and design and planning.
-Approximately 515 people attended the 2021 Fall series.
+Approximately 513 people attended the 2022 Fall series.

-BAWSCA offered 9 virtual Spring landscape classes from March 2022 through the beginning of June 2022.
-Because of the COVID-19 pandemic, as was the case during the prior fiscal year, BAWSCA moved the Residential Landscape Education Program to an online format.
-This resulted in less classes being offered due to cancellations but presented an opportunity for residents to view the recorded classes from BAWSCA's YouTube page via the main website.
+BAWSCA offered a combined 14 virtual and in-person Spring landscape classes from March 2023 through the beginning of June 2023.
+BAWSCA continued to offer some classes in a virtual format due to the requests from the participating agencies and the success of BAWSCA's growing video library.
+This has continued to present an opportunity for residents to view the recorded classes from BAWSCA's YouTube page via the main website.
 Class topics included alternatives to lawn, sustainable and water-wise edible gardens, native and drought tolerant planting, irrigation equipment upgrades, and natural pest deterrents.
-Approximately 208 people attended the 2022 Spring Landscape Education Program series.
+Approximately 291 people attended the 2023 Spring Landscape Education Program series.

-As shown in Table 2-2, participation in the Water Efficient Landscape Education Program decreased from FY 2020-21.
-BAWSCA speculates that this could be due to online format fatigue or a higher focus in alternative conservation programs by BAWSCA agencies.
-However, overall interest and participation in the classes remain high among BAWSCA member agencies.
+As shown in Table 2-2, participation in the Water Efficient Landscape Education Program increased from FY 2021-22.
+Overall interest and participation in the classes remain high among BAWSCA member agencies.
 BAWSCA continues to explore new class structures and marketing techniques to ensure the program meets the needs of customers.
 Due to the popularity of online learning, BAWSCA will continue the virtual format to offer residents the flexibility to attend these workshops from the comfort of their home.